NoM0Re/WoW-3.3.5a-Addons/README.md

 ## **Gatherer+**
 The addon does not track like a tracking ability does, rather it "remembers" where you have found various items in the past.<br/>
 It does this whenever you gather (perform herbalism, mining or opening) on an item, and records the specific map location in its history.<br/>
-When you view your World Map, you will also see the item locations marked on the particular map you are viewing there.<br/>
 Usage: **/gather**<br/>
 [Download](https://github.com/NoM0Re/Addons/raw/main/Addons/Gatherer_Wowhead335.rar)<br/>
 <br/>